rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 navigates to a module that is set up for A/B testing in this way, the student is randomly assigned to a group and shown only one of the child modules.

-* Internally, a *partition* defines the type of experiment: between video and text, for example.
+* Internally, a *partition* defines the type of experiment: comparing the effectiveness of video alone to text alone, for example.
 A course can include any number of modules with the same partition, or experiment type.

 * For each partition, students are randomly assigned to a *group*.
 The group determines which content, either video or text in this example, is shown by